 Fig. 22.
-Graph of displacement changes in the height of the structure for different soils
+Graph of changes in displacement with height for the structure across different soil types

-4. Conclusions
+4. Conclusion

 In the present article, the effect of irregularity of concrete structures with shear walls was evaluated according to the effect of soil-structure interaction for four types of soil according to the regulations.
 Analysis and modeling were performed with Abacus software.
 Analysis was performed for different structures at height.
 Graphs of bearing capacity ratio, displacement and absorbed energy for 3, 6, and 9 storey structures for concrete structures were investigated.
 The results were obtained are bending frame concrete shear and bearing system wall under earthquake lateral load have good ductility and strength, which makes this structural system to be used for cities with high earthquake risk.
 The interaction of structural soil with changing soil type affects the behavior of the structure.
 By increasing the number of floors, the impact of the shear walls on increasing the bearing capacity decreases.
 As the number of floors increases, the final displacement of the frame increases.
 In frames with a high number of floors, the energy lost in the structural system increases.
 Three-story frame with concrete shear wall has a significant increase compared to similar frames with more floors, which shows the good performance of this system in structures with fewer floors.
 For soil type 1 (hard soil) structural system of concrete shear wall with displacement, better maximum structural stiffness, better behavior was observed in the structure.